 Additionally, changes in the way child support is determined have made the labels of “sole” or “joint” custody significantly less important.
 The intent of the legislature is to have custody issues resolved based upon what is truly best for the children, and to then examine child support by looking at the amount of time each parent is responsible for the care of the children.

-Where parents are unable to agree on custody or on a parenting time,they are required by Minnesota law to attend a minimum of eight hours in a co-parenting orientation and education program.
+Where parents are unable to agree on custody or on a parenting time, parents are required by Minnesota law to attend a minimum of eight hours of co-parenting education.
 See https://www.revisor.mn.gov/statutes/?id=518.157

-Where there is not an agreement by the parents as to custody or parenting time issues, the decision will be left to the sole discretion of a complete stranger, i.e. a family court judge or referee, who will determine the custody and parenting time arrangements based on what the court perceives to be in the “best interests” of the children.
-Some times this will in the child having a custody arrangement or schedule that neither parent really likes.
-When the decision is left to the court, both parents will lose a lot of control over their children.
+When the parents are unable to agree on custody and parenting time issues, the decision will be left to the sole discretion of a complete stranger.
+That is, the Family Court Judge or Referee, who is required to make a decision based upon what they perceive to be in the “best interests” of the minor child or children.
+This can sometimes result in a custody arrangement or parenting schedule that neither parent really likes.
+When the decision is left to the court, both parents lose a tremendous amount of control over their minor children.

-Should the decision be left to the court, the following so-called “best interest” factors are required to be considered by the court:
+Should the decision be left to the court, the judicial officer is required to consider and make specific “findings of fact” regarding the following factors:

-- The child or children’s physical, emotional, cultural and other needs and the effect of the proposed arrangements on the child’s needs and development.
+(1) a child’s physical, emotional, cultural, spiritual, and other needs, and the effect of the proposed arrangements on the child’s needs and development;

-- Any special medical, mental health, or educational needs that the child may have that require special parenting arrangements or access to recommended services.
+(2) any special medical, mental health, or educational needs that the child may have that may require special parenting arrangements or access to recommended services;

-- The reasonable preference of the child, if the court deems the child to be of sufficient ability, age, and maturity to express an independent and reliable preference.
-(DO NOT ASK OR TRY TO COACH YOUR CHILDREN!).
+(3) the reasonable preference of the child, if the court deems the child to be of sufficient ability, age, and maturity to express an independent, reliable preference;

-- Any physical, mental, or chemical health issue of a parent that affects the child’s safety or development.
+(5) any physical, mental, or chemical health issue of a parent that affects the child’s safety or developmental needs;

-- The history and nature of each parent’s participation in providing care for the child.
+(6) the history and nature of each parent’s participation in providing care for the child;

-- The willingness and ability of each parent to provide ongoing care for the child; to meet the child’s ongoing developmental, emotional, spiritual, and cultural needs, and to maintain consistency and follow through with parenting time.
+(7) the willingness and ability of each parent to provide ongoing care for the child; to meet the child’s ongoing developmental, emotional, spiritual, and cultural needs; and to maintain consistency and follow through with parenting time;

-- The effect on the child’s well-being and development of changes to home, school, and community.
+(8) the effect on the child’s well-being and development of changes to home, school, and community;

-- The effect of the proposed arrangements on the ongoing relationships between the child and each parent, siblings, and other significant persons in the child’s life.
+(9) the effect of the proposed arrangements on the ongoing relationships between the child and each parent, siblings, and other significant persons in the child’s life;

-- The benefit to the child in maximizing parenting time with both parents and the detriment to the child in limiting parenting time with either parent.
+(10) the benefit to the child in maximizing parenting time with both parents and the detriment to the child in limiting parenting time with either parent;

-- Except in cases where domestic abuse as described in clause (4) has occurred, the disposition of each parent to support the child’s relationship with the other parent and to encourage and permit frequent and continuing contact between the child and the other parent; and
+(11) except in cases in which domestic abuse as described in clause (4) has occurred, the disposition of each parent to support the child’s relationship with the other parent and to encourage and permit frequent and continuing contact between the child and the other parent; and

-Also under Minnesota law there is no “magic” age at which a child’s preference for the custodial parent controls.
+Additionally, it should be noted that under Minnesota law there is no “magic” age at which a child’s preference for the custodial parent will control.
 It is only one of many factors that the court is required to consider.
-However, the older the child, the more weight is given to any such preference.
-For very young children, the court will not give much, if any weight to an expressed preference as to custody.
+Generally however, the older the child, the more weight is given to any such preference or preferences.
+For very young children, the court will usually not give much, if any, weight to an expressed preference as to custody.
 Also, the court will look with EXTREME displeasure at parents who have tried to influence a child’s decision about which parent they want to live with.